+There is no shortage of Maltese places to visit.
 If there’s one fitting word that sums up everything about what Malta really is about, it’s culture.
-Appetising traditional food, long-lived admiration to the Roman Catholic faith, ample long-established festivities and a magnificent official language all characterise Maltese culture, among many other elements.
+Appetising traditional food, long-lived admiration to the Roman Catholic faith.
+Together with ample long-established festivities and a magnificent official language all characterise Maltese culture, among many other elements.
 If there’s one cultural aspect, however, that makes Malta stand out and lures in numerous engrossed tourists every year is its history.

 Malta’s history is rich, intricate and unique.
-Though Malta is one of the smallest countries in the world, its own history is characterised by various fascinating happenings that haven’t quite occurred in the same way anywhere in the world.
+It’s own history is characterised by various fascinating happenings that haven’t quite occurred in the same way anywhere in the world.
 If you happen to be a history fanatic, the Maltese Islands are definitely the place to visit.
 We at 1926 Hotel & Spa have come up with an informative list to show why:

 The Capital of Malta is a city you’ll definitely want to visit and for a variety of reasons.
 Malta’s capital has always been the commercial, working and administrative city since its construction in 1566.
-It is known as one of the most concentrated historic areas in the world.
+Valletta is one of the most concentrated places in the world.
+It’s one of many reasons why it’s one of the Maltese places to visit.

 What’s more, you’ll want to visit the most iconic street in Valletta, known as Strait Street, which for decades has provided different people with entertainment, food and drink.
 In fact, it has a reputation of having been the ultimate area in Valletta for various visiting foreign sailors stationed on Maltese shores.